-For families of service personnel with a confirmed posting to the area, or crown servants returning to live in the area from overseas, the Governors will:
+For families of UK service personnel with a confirmed posting to the area, or crown servants returning to live in the area from overseas, the Governors will:

-- Process an application in advance of the family arriving in the area provided the application is accompanied by an official letter that declares a relocation date and a Unit postal address or quartering area address.
-This address will be used when considering the application against the school's oversubscription criteria. - Accept a Unit postal address or quartering area address for admissions purposes for a service child.
+- Process an application in advance of the family arriving in the area provided it is accompanied by an official letter that declares a relocation date and a Unit postal address, intended address or quartering area address to use when considering the application against the school's oversubscription criteria. - Accept a Unit postal address or quartering area address for admissions purposes for a service child, where the parent requests this.

-The Governors will not refuse a service child a place because the family does not currently live in the area.
+The Governors will not refuse a service child a place solely because the family does not have an intended address or does not yet live in the area.